wnguyen36/IIIV/README.md

 | DripAssist (Couperus, 2019) | ~$400 |
 | Monidrop | $500+ |

-> *Note: prototype-vs-finished-product comparison.
-The point isn't apples-to-apples — it's that the failure-mode classification capability is achievable at a fraction of incumbent BOM.*
+> *Note: prototype-vs-finished-product comparison; the main point is that the failure-mode classification capability is achievable at a fraction of incumbent BOM.*

 ## Stack